anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 Ricardo also deserves to be mentioned for finding innummerable errors & typos within both code and database.
 As I said before: You rock!
-Thanks to everyone pointing out bugs, be they large or small over the past two years.
+Thanks to everyone pointing out bugs, be they large or small.

 At http://hd42.de you can visit Mr. Daniel Hohenberger, who first wrote software to generate charm tree images.
 Thank you, you saved us lots of work and inspired us to